Demo Kitchen Recipe: Burgers and Tomato Jam

 Fix a classic beef burger below with the following: brioche bun, lettuce, tomato, red onions, and American/cheddar cheese.
 Or fix a beef patty with the following (we call it “The Pilot”): pretzel bun, sautéed brussel sprouts, red onions, smoked gouda, and mayonnaise.
 And we suggest dressing a turkey patty with the following: whole wheat bun, sliced brie, arugula, tomato jam (recipe below), and apricot preserves.

-Enjoy the beef burgers with something equally bold such as the 2017 Clark & Sheffield Zinfandel or even the 2015 Liparita Napa Valley Cab if you really want to treat yourself without breaking the bank.
-When deciding upon the turkey burger, keep in mind the sweet, lip-smacking qualities of the tomato jam; seek out a more vibrant red like the 2017 Dona Paul Malbec or the 2017 Angeline Pinot Noir Reserve.
+Enjoy the beef burgers with something equally bold such as Clark & Sheffield Zinfandel or even Liparita Napa Valley Cab if you really want to treat yourself without breaking the bank.
+When deciding upon the turkey burger, keep in mind the sweet, lip-smacking qualities of the tomato jam; seek out a more vibrant red like a Dona Paula Malbec or Angeline Pinot Noir Reserve.